codahale/lockstitch/README.md

 ## Performance

-Both BLAKE3 and AEGIS128L benefit significantly from the use of specific CPU instructions.
+Lockstitch's Rocca-S implementation benefits significantly from the use of specific CPU instructions.

 ### `x86_64`

-On `x86_64` CPUs, Lockstitch achieves its best performance with the `aes` and `ssse3` CPU features enabled and the `std` crate feature enabled.
-This allows the `blake3` create to detect CPU features at runtime, ensures AEGIS128L benefits from the AES-NI instructions, and prevents interference between AES-NI and AVX2 in the AEGIS128L implementation.
+On `x86_64` CPUs, Lockstitch achieves its best performance with the `aes` and `ssse3` CPU features enabled.

 To compile a `x86_64` binary with support for these features, create a `.cargo/config.toml` file with the following: